panimalarponnurangam/Ex.No.-1.2---Design-and-Draft-the-given-2D-Sketches-in-modelling-software./README.md

  ## RESULT
- Thus the given sketch is drawn and drafted using fusion 360 tool.
+ Thus the given sketch is drawn and drafted using fusion 360 tool